-You may be at high risk for developing colorectal cancer if you are African American, have a family history of polyps or colon cancer, or have been diagnosed with inflammatory bowel disease.
+You may be at high risk for developing colorectal cancer if you have a personal or family history of polyps or colorectal cancer, or have been diagnosed with inflammatory bowel disease.
 Talk with your doctor about potentially being screened earlier than age 50.

 Here are ways to lower your risk according to the American Cancer Society:

 - Weight: Being overweight or obese increases the risk of colorectal cancer in both men and women, but the link seems to be stronger in men.
 Having more belly fat (that is, a larger waistline) has also been linked to colorectal cancer.
 Staying at a healthy weight and avoiding weight gain around the midsection may help lower your risk.